 Aquarium heater is a simple device, however how many troubles you may have once it gets broken.
 They range from fishes boiled live to those frozen to death.

-Such rapid temperature change may take a toll on tank inhabitants and in some cases it can even lead to fishes death.
-Abrupt temperature change is harmful for tank plants as well.
+Such rapid temperature change may take a toll on inhabitants and in some cases it can even lead to fishes death.
+Abrupt temperature change is harmful for plants as well.

-This is why tank water temperature has to be the same in the whole tank.
-In the upper water layers water is always warmer, while in the bottom layers it is several degrees colder.
+This is why temperature has to be the same in the whole tank.
+In the upper layers is always warmer, while in the bottom layers it is several degrees colder.

-How to choose aquarium heater?
+How to choose?

 You should follow the rules listed below:

 - When buying you should also get a thermometer to check how it performs.

 - For large sized tanks it’s better to get not one high capacity model with a thermostat, but several devices of this type.